-Rarely am I so rewarded for so little effort as when I make easy baked salmon recipes like this baked salmon in foil.
-It’s dead simple, but so delicious and so good for you too.
+Rarely am I so rewarded for so little effort as when I make easy baked salmon.
+This method is dead simple, but so delicious and so good for you too.

 - The foil locks in moisture and ensures that your beautiful piece of salmon turns out flakey, moist, and tender every single time.
 You don’t need to have ever cooked a piece of fish in your life to make this recipe with success.

 - Foil acts as a flavor incubator.
 Whatever yummy ingredients you place with the fish in the foil infuse their way into every savory bite.